 Link: S-E1, Cost: 2

 Link: N-E2: Cost: 2

 Link: R1-R2: Cost: 2

-In the above topology, on computing router S, destinations D1 and D2 are reachable via two ECMP next-hop nodes E1 and E2.
-However, the primary paths via next-hop node E2 also traverse via the next-hop node E1.
-So, in the event of node failure of next-hop node E1, both primary paths (via E1 and E2) become unavailable.
-Hence, if node protection is desired for destinations D1 and D2, alternate paths that do not traverse any of the primary next-hop nodes E1 and E2 need to be computed.
-In the above topology, the only alternate neighbor N does not provide such an LFA alternate path.
-Hence, one or more R-LFA node-protecting alternate paths for destinations D1 and D2, needs to be computed.
+In the above topology, on computing router S, destinations D1 and D2 are reachable via two ECMP nexthop nodes E1 and E2.
+However the primary paths via nexthop node E2 also traverses via the nexthop node E1.
+So in the event of node failure of nexthop node E1, both primary paths (via E1 and E2) becomes unavailable.
+Hence if node-protection is desired for destinations D1 and D2, alternate paths that does not traverse any of the primary nexthop nodes E1 and E2, need to be computed.
+In the above topology the only alternate neighbor N does not provide such a LFA alternate path.
+Hence one (or more) R-LFA node-protecting alternate paths for destinations D1 and D2, needs to be computed.

-In the above topology, the link-protecting PQ-nodes are as follows:
+In the above topology, following are the link-protecting PQ-nodes.

-Primary Next Hop: E1, Link-Protecting PQ-Node: { R2 } Primary Next Hop: E2, Link-Protecting PQ-Node: { R2 }
+Primary Nexthop: E1, Link-Protecting PQ-Node: { R2 } Primary Nexthop: E2, Link-Protecting PQ-Node: { R2 }

-To find one (or more) node-protecting R-LFA paths for destinations D1 and D2, one (or more) node-protecting PQ-node(s) need to be determined first.
-Inequalities specified in Sections 2.2.6.2 and 2.2.6.3 can be evaluated to compute the node-protecting PQ-space for each of the next-hop nodes E1 and E2, as shown in Table 7 below.
-To select a PQ-node as a node-protecting PQ-node for a destination with multiple primary next-hop nodes, the PQ-node MUST satisfy the inequality for all primary next-hop nodes.
-Any PQ-node that is NOT a node-protecting PQ-node for all the primary next-hop nodes MUST NOT be chosen as the node-protecting PQ-node for the destination.
+To find one (or more) node-protecting R-LFA paths for destinations D1 and D2, one (or more) node-protecting PQ-node(s) needs to be determined first.
+Inequalities specified in Section 2.2.6.2 and Section 2.2.6.3 can be evaluated to compute the node-protecting PQspace for each of the nexthop nodes E1 and E2, as shown in Table 7 below.
+To select a PQ-node as node-protecting PQ-node for a destination with multiple primary nexthop nodes, the PQ-node MUST satisfy the inequality for all primary nexthop nodes.
+Any PQ-node which is NOT node-protecting PQ-node for all the primary nexthop nodes, MUST NOT be chosen as the node-protecting PQ-node for destination.

-Primary Next Hop (E) Candidate PQ- node (Y) Direct Nbr (Ni) D_opt (Ni,Y) D_opt (Ni,E) D_opt (E,Y) Condition Met
+Primar y Next hop (E) Candidat e PQ- node (Y) Direc t Nbr (Ni) D_opt (Ni,Y) D_opt (Ni,E) D_opt (E,Y) Condition Met

 E1 R2 N 3 (N,R2) 3 (N,E1) 2 (E1,R2) Yes

-E2 R2 N 3 (N,R2) 2 (N,E2) 3 (E2,R2) + Yes
+E2 R2 N 3 (N,R2) 2 (N,E2) 3 (E2,R2) Yes

-Table 7: Computing Node-Protected PQ-Nodes for Next Hop El and E2
+Table 7: Computing Node-protected PQ-nodes for nexthop E1 and E2

-In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the tunnel-repair paths from the computing router to candidate PQ-node can be examined to ensure that none of the primary next-hop nodes are traversed.
-PQ-nodes that provide one or more Tunnel-repair paths that do not traverse any of the primary next-hop nodes are to be considered as node-protecting PQ-nodes.
+In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the tunnel-repair paths from the computing router to candidate PQ-node can be examined to ensure that none of the primary nexthop nodes is traversed.
+PQ-nodes that provide one (or more) Tunnel-repair paths(s) that does not traverse any of the primary nexthop nodes, are to be considered as node-protecting PQ-nodes.
 Table 8 below shows the possible tunnel-repair paths to PQ-node R2.

+Primary-NH PQ-Node Tunnel-Repair Exclude All

-+ Primary-NH (E) + Tunnel-Repair Paths Exclude All Primary-NH E1, E2 R2 S==>N==>R1==>R2 Yes
+(E) Y) Paths Primary-NH

+E1, E2 R2 S==>N==>R1==>R2 Yes

-Table 8: Tunnel-Repair Paths to PQ-Node R2
+Table 8: Tunnel-Repair paths to PQ-node R2

-From Tables 7 and 8 in the example above, R2 is a node-protecting PQnode for both primary next hops E1 and E2 and should be chosen as the node-protecting PQ-node for destinations D1 and D2 that are both reachable via the primary next-hop nodes E1 and E2.
+From Table 7 and Table 8, in the above example, R2 being nodeprotecting PQ-node for both primary nexthops E1 and E2, should be chosen as the node-protecting PQ-node for destinations D1 and D2 that are both reachable via primary nexthop nodes E1 and E2.